 Criminal History: Families with no criminal history are welcome to adopt from the Philippines.

 Medical History: Families with no history of mental health issues, substance abuse, and counseling are welcome to adopt from the Philippines.
+Both parents must have a BMI of 35 or less.

 Other Requirements: As a part of the adoption process, ICAB requires adoptive families to submit a letter of recommendation from a Christian church or organization.
 The letter must verify that the adoptive family has participated actively with the organization for at least the past 5 years.